Background pattern

 Reporting of side effects

-5. Conservation of Acetylsalicylic Acid Krka
+5. Storage of Acetylsalicylic Acid Krka

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not store at a temperature above 30°C.
+Do not store above 30°C.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton after EXP.
+The expiry date refers to the last day of the month shown.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

 Composition of Acetylsalicylic Acid Krka

-The active ingredient is acetylsalicylic acid.
+The active substance is acetylsalicylic acid.

 Each gastro-resistant tablet contains 100 mg of acetylsalicylic acid.

-The other components are:
+The other ingredients are:

-• Core of the tablet: lactose monohydrate, microcrystalline cellulose, anhydrous colloidal silica, and potato starch.
+• Core of the tablet: lactose monohydrate, microcrystalline cellulose, anhydrous colloidal silica and potato starch.

-* May contain sodium dodecyl sulfate and polysorbate 80
+• May contain sodium dodecyl sulfate and polysorbate 80

-Appearance of the product and contents of the package
+Appearance of the product and pack size

-Package sizes:
+Pack sizes:

-Blister packs: 20, 28, 30, 50, 56, 60, 84, 90, and 100 gastro-resistant tablets.
+Blisters: 20, 28, 30, 50, 56, 60, 84, 90 and 100 gastro-resistant tablets.

 KRKA, d.d., Novo mesto, Šmarješka cesta 6, 8501 Novo mesto, Slovenia